Why I Don’t Blog and How You Can Stop Blogging Too

 Most experts suggest that you include a minimum of 300 words of unique, compelling, and keyword-rich text on every blog post.
 Others go a few steps further and suggest that you need to target 1,000 or more words to appear in the best positions for competitive keywords.
 That’s a bunch of words folks.

 In addition to the amount of time it takes to write a solid piece of content, you may also say to yourself, “I don’t know what to write about for this post.”
 This kind of writer’s block isn’t uncommon.
-Although I teach strategies to create killer content, there's no easy fix to coming up with new topics when you’re always writing about the same kinds of portraits or events occurring at the same locations week after week.
+Although I teach strategies to create killer content, there's no easy fix to producing new topics when you’re always writing about the same kinds of portraits or events occurring at the same locations week after week.

 Blogs are commonly considered to be the ideal method for sharing new content.
 Anecdotally, they’ve also been cited as one of the most popular areas of photographer websites.
 That latter statement may no longer be true.